test-runner-js/tom/README.md

 Used for defining a test suite for use with a compatible runner.
 The model describes your test functions, how they are grouped, the order in which they should run, the config for each (timeout, max concurrency etc.)

-It is supplied as input to a compatible runner, for example: [test-runner](https://github.com/test-runner-js/cli), [web-runner](https://github.com/test-runner-js/web-runner), [esm-runner](https://github.com/test-runner-js/esm-runner), [mc-runner](https://github.com/test-runner-js/mc-runner).
+It is supplied as input to a compatible runner, for example: [test-runner](https://github.com/test-runner-js/cli) or [web-runner](https://github.com/test-runner-js/web-runner).

 ## Synopsis